wilsonmar/wilsonmar.github.io/_posts/2022-06-03-production.md

 Messaging needs to be crafted in order to avoid misunderstandings.
 Wording may need to be adjusted for different audiences.

-Better cooperation is achieved when stakeholders are not surprised and do not feel excluded.
+Better cooperation is achieved when stakeholders are not surprised, do not feel excluded, and hold assumptions of positive intent.

 Ever more important in today's hostile world, quick and thorough communication is needed to achieve coordinated action.

-This starts from a complete list of stakeholders and a plan for what is communicated to them at different points in time.
+PROTIP: Compile a complete list of stakeholders, what is important to each of them, to craft a plan for what is communicated to them at different points in time.

+PROTIP: Opinion surveys over time elicit feedback necessary to expose "blind spots".

+PROTIP: Regularly scheduled one-on-one "crucial conversations" provide opportunities to clear the air on what might become festering resentments which reduce productivity.

+On-going communications enable go-to-production teams to know ahead of time whether key personnel and systems are available and ready.

-<a name="On-going"></a>
+<a name="Scheduling"></a>

-## B. On-going activities schedule
+## B. Scheduling

 By definition, "production" is generally an on-going repetitive activity rather than a temporary project forging new ground developing systems.

 Teams are stood-up to provide continuous (365/24/7) survailance vigilence, and perform emergency response and remediation.
 Such teams maintain <strong>regular schedules</strong> of activities.

-Some call such teams NOC (Network Operations Center), others a SOC (Security Operations Center).
+NOC (Network Operations Center) and SOC (Security Operations Center) analyze logs to monitor for violations and enforce policies.

-They enforce policies and monitor for violations.
+Disk space usage and component versions need to be monitored for upgrades.

+Keys need rotation.

 <a name="Security"></a>

 ## C. Security

 Due to the prevalence of sophisticated nation-states holding private data for ransomware and cyberwarfare "killware", keeping data secure is top-of-mind.

-So <strong>attack surfaces</strong> need to be minimized.
-That means "locking down" all aspects (networking, apps, data, etc.).
-Ideally, by being built-in to the architecture and programming.
-If that takes too long, pragmatically build mechanisms around components (such as Nomad and Consul).
+PROTIP: Systematically catalog your <strong>attack surfaces</strong> so you know how to minimize risks.
+That means "locking down" access to networks, apps, data.
+Ideally, security is built-in to the architecture and programming.

 During development work, systems can be restricted to specific IP addresses of just development team members' laptops.
 However, production systems require wider and more sophisticated access controls, such as "least privilege".
 Quick yet thorough <strong>on-boarding and off-boarding</strong> becomes more important as adoption grows.

 The trick here is to establish the security necessary with minimal slow-down to development work.
 To build-in security mechanisms, they need to "shift left", such as RBAC policies, requiring pull requests to be authorized, and having applications emit logs when performing activities with security implications.

+HashiCorp Nomad, Consul, Vault pragmatically build mechanisms around components to avoid apps rewrite while making enterprise integration achievable.